 Create app Store listings

-You can also import and export Store listings if you'd like to enter your listing info offline in a .csv file, rather than providing this info directly in the dashboard.
-This may be especially convenient if you have listings in many languages.
+You can optionally import and export Store listings if you'd prefer to enter your listing info offline in a .csv file, rather than providing info and uploading files directly in the dashboard.
+Using the import and export option can be especially convenient if you have listings in many languages, since it lets you make multiple updates at once.

 By default, we'll use the same Store listing (per language) for all of your targeted operating systems.
-If you'd like to use a customized Store listing for a specific operating system, you can create platform-specific Store listings.
+If you'd like to use a customized Store listing for a specific operating system that your submission supports, you can create platform-specific Store listings.
 Your default listing will always be shown to customers on Windows 10.

 Store listing languages